Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 hostname=cortx-deploy-node2.cortx.com,user=root,pass=<root-password>
 hostname=cortx-deploy-node3.cortx.com,user=root,pass=<root-password>
 ```
--  Execute `cluster-setup.sh` to setup K8s cluster on your EC2 instances for multi-node deployment and
+- To execute `cluster-setup.sh` to setup K8s cluster on your AWS EC2 instances for multi-node deployment follow,
    - copy `/tmp/daemon.json` file from primary node to all the worker nodes in `/etc/docker/daemon.json` path either by `rsync` command or vi editor or,
    - copy `/etc/docker/daemon.json` file content from primary node to worker nodes on same target path to update the local registry node.
    - Then restart docker service on all the worker nodes by running, `systemctl restart docker`